Company Culture, From the Top: The Emergence of the “Culture Chief”June 12, 2012

 Roles, Goals and Metrics

-As the company’s first culture chief, Delbrugge is tasked with incorporating the organization’s values into every aspect of onboarding, talent development and employment branding.
+As the company’s first culture chief, Delbrugge is tasked with incorporating the organization’s values into every aspect of onboarding, talent management and employment branding.
 Measuring the success of such broad goals is a challenge for Delbrugge and anyone in charge of “culture.”

 Key performance indicators vary by organization and the priorities for each culture chief, but one that remains consistent and is measurable is employee turnover.
 Impact Advisors hired Michael Nutter in 2010 as its Director of Firm Culture and Associate Satisfaction–their “Happyologist,” as the company informally calls him–to help sustain the company’s unique culture and low turnover rate as the workforce continued to grow.